elastic/snyk-github-issue-creator/README.md

 -   `--severityLabel, --no-severityLabel`: If specified, the GitHub issue will have severity label(s) added automatically.
--   `--parseManifestName, --no-parseManifestName`: If specified, the dependency paths will start with the manifest name instead of the project name.
+-   `--parseManifestName, --no-parseManifestName`: If specified, the ssdependency paths will start with the manifest name instead of the project name.
 -   `--batch, --no-batch`: If specified, the selected findings will be combined into a single GitHub issue.